 Asclepias aurea is an erect herb that produces slender new branches annually from a perennial rootstock.

-The leaves are long and thin, (over 8 cm in length) and linear in shape.
+The leaves are long and narrow, (over 8 cm in length) and linear in shape.
 Leaf margins are rolled under.

 The attractive flower umbels appear in spring and have five bright yellow corona lobes (inner) with the (outer) star-shaped corolla dull yellow.